OWASP/www-policy/operational/events.md

 ## Event Team Structure

-Events can be run in many different ways, but to enable the proper functioning of expenses, budgets, and sponsorships, we categorize event organizers into two groups: leaders - who must be OWASP members, and organizers and volunteers, who don’t need to be OWASP members.
-Leaders have more responsibilities, and we recognize that all successful events rely on the generous donation of time and resources of their leaders, organizers and volunteers.
+Events can be run in many different ways, but to enable the proper functioning of expenses, budgets, and sponsorships, we categorize event organizers into two groups:
+- Event Leaders, who must be OWASP members
+- Organizers and volunteers, who don’t need to be OWASP members.

+We recognize that all successful events rely on the generous donation of time and resources from many leaders, organizers and volunteers.

 ### Leadership

 Event leaders are OWASP leaders, with all that entails - a free owasp.org email, ability to claim expenses, and submit budgets.
 Events must have at least two (2) and up to five (5) leaders.
 Leaders must be OWASP members to allow the use of the expenses policy and setting and using the event budget.
-Leadership is conferred after a successful event application process, and once granted, the event’s owasp.org page should have the list of active leaders in leaders.md.
+Leadership is conferred after a successful event application process, and once granted, the event’s owasp.org page should have the list of active leaders in the event's website in the leaders.md file.

 Leaders are responsible and accountable for planning the event, drawing up and meeting the budget, and ensuring that the event is profitable.
-Leaders are likely to contribute in excess of 40-80 hours to organizing an event, and usually far more, and perform hundreds of tasks, which is why they are considered OWASP Leaders, just like Chapter and Project Leaders.
+Leaders are likely to contribute well in excess of 40 hours organizing an event (usually far, far more), and perform hundreds of tasks, which is why they are considered OWASP Leaders, just like Chapter and Project Leaders.

 Some of those responsibilities include: